 If a child is suddenly limping, (walking with an unsteady gait, favouring one leg), it is most likely due to pain caused by a minor, easily treated injury.
 However, if an obvious cause cannot be found or if the limp does not resolve quickly, a thorough investigation for serious pathology should be undertaken.

-Nonpainful chronic limping may be indicative of a developmental problem, such as developmental dysplasia of the hip or a neuromuscular problem, such as cerebral palsy.
+Non-painful chronic limping may be indicative of a developmental problem, such as developmental dysplasia of the hip, or of a neuromuscular problem, such as cerebral palsy.